microsoft/promptflow/docs/how-to-guides/develop-a-tool/add-category-and-tags-for-tool.md

 ### Initialize a package tool with category and tags

-Run the command below to initialize a package tool with category and tags:
+You can use [pf tool init](../../reference/pf-command-reference.md#pf-tool-init) to initialize a package tool with category and tags:
 ```python
 pf tool init --package <package-name> --tool <tool-name> --set category=<tool_category> tags=<tool_tags>
 ```